ZachJHansen/anthem-benchmarks/README.md

 Every problem is contained in a directory with a README.md, which contains
 - problem name,
 - problem origin,
-- a set of TPTP problem files,
 - `anthem` command used to generate the problem files,
-- the problem's source files (logic programs, user guides, etc.),
+- the directory name where the source files (logic programs, user guides, etc.) can be found,
 - additional information about branch name, experimental features, etc.

 ## Problem Reasoning Types